BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 This view encompasses our confidence in determining our fate; the idea of an individual separate from its environment; humans domination over objects; a hierarchy with humans at the pinnacle; the notions of free will, and rational, independent beings arriving at a consensus in public discourse.
 Paradoxically, I will try to attack this human-centric view to save myself from his despair.

-One could now argue that machines are not intelligent since they are just doing statistics by computing some high dimensional probability distribution.
+One could argue that machines are not intelligent since they are just doing statistics by computing some high-dimensional probability distribution {% cite bender:2021 %} and that there is a difference between language processing and language understanding {% cite bender:2020 %}.
-However, these arguments can always be countered by a simple question: Maybe humans do the same?
+However, these arguments seem not convincing for many people.
+There always looms the counter argument: Maybe humans do the same?

 Instead of going down the technical rabbit hole, I will try to approach Hofstadter's comments from a distinct and somewhat radical angle by using my *observation* of Luhmann's *social system theory* which builds on *radical constructivism*.
 Along the way, I will not only discuss *machine intelligence* but also touch on the relation between machines, society and human beings.